ARMmbed/mbed-os-bluetooth-integration-testsuite/test_suite/README.md

 ## Flash targets

-To flash targets with a binary before the test starts, use `--flash=`.<!--do I have to? is that part of the steps you described above for test running? or is it if I have something else I need on the board, and I can skip this test?-->
+If you did not use Mbed CLI to flash the binary to the targets before the test starts, use pytest to do it by passing the parameter `--flash=`.

 You can define a list of platform/binary pairs using the syntax `platform:binary`.
 To specify multiple pairs, separate them with a comma `,`.